-4. Remove the drain plug from the bottom of the engine and drain the oil into a drain pan.
 5. Using the oil filter wrench and a ratchet handle (or a socket or box-end wrench), remove the old oil filter and dispose of properly.
-Do not re-use oil filter.
+Capture oil in a suitable pan or absorbent material.
+Do not reuse oil filter.